wp-plugins/emailcoauthoronpost/readme.txt

 = How do I change the set the email address to email? =

-By adding a custom field to the blog post called "EmailTo", then putting the email address or addresses into the field.
-Multiple email addresses can be used by placing them into a comma seperated list or as seperate custom fields.
-If a comma seperated list is used a single email will be sent.
-If multple custom fields are used one email will be sent per custom field.
+Fill out the "Email CoAuthor On Post" widget within the New Post editor.
+Using the plugin only requires that the Name and email addresses are filled out.
+Customizing the subject and body on a per post basis is optional.

+= Can multiple email addresses be emailed at once? =

+Yes.
+There are two options for doing this.
+The first option is to use the "Email CoAuthor On Post" widget on the new post editor and simply put a comma between each email address.
+The second option is to add one "EmailTo" custom fields each one with a different email address.

 = How do I change the default subject and body of the message? =